What results does the automated CRISPR planner provide?

 How far away from the DSB point would the algorithm try to insert mutation

 (or: what range is taken to be the mutation zone)?

-The mutation zone is defined to be ranging no more than 20 nucleotides away from the DSB.
-Which means that
+The mutation zone is defined to be ranging from the minimum between the lowest point mutation introduced

 What is the numbering scheme the indices are represented by?